Index Insider: What Acquisitions Reveal About M&A Priorities in 2H24 and Beyond

 Our proven methodology:

-Design – Strategy and target operating model development
+Design – Strategy and target operating model development, detailed definition of service and program planning included.

-Integrate/Separate – Contract separation, TSA planning and systems transition
+Integrate/Separate – Contract separation, TSA planning, program management and systems transition.

-Transform – License optimization, process redesign and synergy capture
+Transform – License optimization, process redesign and synergy / non-synergy capture.

 Every transaction is different.
 We tailor our approach to deliver value for mergers, spin-offs, and everything in between.